henrikstengaard/eab-whdload-demos-aga-menu-package/README.md

 For AGS2 following features had been added in ".Settings" folder:

-- Favourites mode: Add or remove demos to ".Favourites" folder in AGS2 menu.
+- Favourites mode: Add or remove demos in ".Favourites" folder in AGS2 menu.
 - Music: Turn music on and off for AGS2 menus.
 - WHDLoad Preload: Turn Preload option on or off.
 - Settings: View and save settings for Favourites mode, Music and WHDLoad Preload.